Judopay/Judopay-Additions/README.md

 ## Getting started

-See how easy it is to integrate Additions into your existing website on our Wiki at https://github.com/Judopay/Judopay-Additions/wiki
+See how easy it is to integrate Additions into your existing website on our [Wiki]( https://github.com/Judopay/Judopay-Additions/wiki)

 ## License